nanocosmos/docs/docs/nanomeet/samples.md

 nanoMeet is part of [nanoStream Cloud](https://bintu-cloud-frontend.nanocosmos.de).
 You need a nanoStream Cloud/Bintu account with nanoMeet enabled.

-> *If you do not have an account or nanoMeet enabled yet, please contact our sales team via [contact form](https://www.nanocosmos.de/contact) or sales(at)nanocosmos.de.*
+> *If you do not have an account or nanoMeet enabled yet, please contact our sales team for a personal demo via [contact form](https://www.nanocosmos.de/contact) or sales(at)nanocosmos.de.*
 >
 > To check if your organisation enables nanoMeet, check your [organisation overview](https://bintu-cloud-frontend.nanocosmos.de/organisation).
 >